Disability Arts International

 Promoting increased access to the arts for disabled artists and audiences around the globe.

-Sign up here to the Disability Arts International email newsletter, arriving in your inbox every 6 weeks from July 2016.
+Sign up here to the Disability Arts International email newsletter, arriving in your inbox every 6-8 weeks.

 'The last remaining avant-garde movement'